4 most common indicators

 Without further ado, let’s see the top 4 most used indicators when trading on foreign exchange pairs or other global markets.

 1. Moving Averages

-2. MACD (Moving Average Convergence Divergence)
+2. Moving Average Convergence Divergence (MACD)

-Falling in the oscilator's category, the RSI shows movement that is contained between zero and 100.
+Falling in the oscillator’s category, the RSI shows movement that is contained between zero and 100.
 For example, if the long-term trend of a stock is up, a buy signal may occur when the RSI moves below 50 and then back above it, resulting in a pullback in price.

 The OBV combines a plethora of volume information and compiles it into a one-line indicator.
 Specifically, when an instrument's price is rising, the OBV will be rising as well.
 On the other hand, a falling price will result in a falling OBV.
-In cases where the OBV is rising but the price isn't, it is likely that they latter will follow the OBV and start rising.
+In cases where the OBV is rising but the price isn't, it is likely that the latter will follow the OBV and start rising.

 Having had a look at the top 4 technical indicators, do you also know where to find them?
 Fondex cTrader is the platform to go!
 With over 70 pre-installed indicators and loads of other trading tools, i.e. an in-platform economic calendar, 40+ time frames, 9 chart types, Advanced Risk Management and many more, this platform is your one-stop-shop.
 On top of the above, Fondex offers its clients with the lowest spreads from 0.0 pips and the lowest cTrader commissions globally.
 As a fully regulated broker, it also ensures security of funds, safe deposit and withdrawals and a second-to-none customer support team.
 Wait no more - start your trading journey with indicators and sail away the seas of technical analysis with Fondex.